psu13/mutable-hakyll/posts/measurement.md

    lectures](https://www.youtube.com/playlist?list=PLPH7f_7ZlzxQVx5jRjbfRGEzWY_upS5K6)
    or any of the more mathematical books that I listed cover this.

-1. Related to both of the above ... it's not really clear to me why the first box in the spin experiments should take random states and split them exactly 50/50.
-But I went with it anyway.
+1. Related to both of the above ... the fact first box in the spin experiments should take random states and split them exactly 50/50 is pretty subtle and deep.
+I'm still not 100% sure I understand all the details about it.

 1. In the final statement of the measurement problem I left out the entire huge world of _entangled_ states because I did not want to introduce any more formalism.
 Entanglement